c-conboy/JavaScript3DEngine/README.md

 The reason I'm developing this is because of its potential applications for game design, 3D web design and because it's cool to apply math theory i've learned in school

-Teseract Branch is a 4D to 2D projection of a rotating hypercube
+Teseract Branch is a 4D to 2D projection of a rotating hypercube (Still Nedds To be cleaned up)